tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 At the close of the sprint, the doc team re-groups and closes the doc sprint.
 For your sprint closure meeting, consider doing the following activities:

-* Each tech writer demos the work completed, perhaps talking through it at a high-level
+* Demo the work completed, perhaps talking through it at a high-level
-* The team engages in a retrospective discussion about what went well and what needs improvement
+* Engage in a retrospective discussion about what went well and what needs improvement

 This meeting is a chance to re-evaluate the work and make any adjustments, course correct, get feedback, and more.
 During the demos, consider giving each writer 5-10 minutes to actually read through the completed work.

 Items not completed during the sprint can either be reverted to the backlog or left as uncompleted in the sprint.
 (A single ticket can usually have more than one sprint label.)

-Typically, writers embedded with product teams should also attend the Scrum meetings of that team.
-(And of course, if you're a lone writer, that would be your only sprint closure meeting.)
-If you want to show off your docs as part of the list of engineering demo, great.
+Typically, writers embedded with product teams should also attend the Scrum meetings, demos, and retrospectives of that team.
+(And of course, if you're a lone writer, that product meeting would be your only sprint closure meeting.)
+If you want to show off your docs as part of the list of product team's demo, great.
 I find that it only makes sense to showcase the docs every so often when I've added something significant or noteworthy and want to call attention to it in a more visible way.

 In many cases, engineers are specialized and often unaware of additions to the documentation.
 By occasionally providing a demo of the docs, you build awareness with engineers that you're writing and contributing docs, and they start to understand your role and what you do.
 (Yes, some engineers might not fully understand what your role as a technical writer is on the project!)